writ3it/wordpress-autoloader-plugin/readme.md

 $instance = new SomeClass();
 ```

 Be careful when you are using this plugin as dependency of your own, without checking that autoloader is loaded.
 It could crash your Wordpress.
+This is a cause that plugin is not published in official Plugin Directory.
+You are using plugin on your own risk.

 ## Testing